Professor Tom Reilly Doctoral Dissertation Award - sponsored by Routledge

 - Within six weeks of receiving the award letter, the recipient of the

-award shall submit an article (650 words maximum) for consideration for The Sport
+award shall submit an article for consideration for The Sport

-and Exercise Scientist or the BASES website.
+and Exercise Scientist.
 The article shall comply with’

 Guidelines for Contributors to The Sport and Exercise